This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Remember to always get insurance before you travel to Sri Lanka or anywhere else.
 I recommend Safetywing, an affordable subscription travel insurance that you can purchase even after departure.
 You can read my full review here.

 Start the day off with a walk into the town center and find a tuk-tuk driver that can be with you the whole day.
 Remember to ask around for prices, we got quoted from 2500 to 5000 Rs.
-We ended up with a driver that charged 3000Rs / $20, as he seemed super passionate about the city and eager to show it to us.
+We ended up with a driver that charged 3000Rs / $20, as he seemed super passionate about the city and eager to show us around.

 Now it’s time for lunch.
 Ask your driver to recommend a restaurant, jump on Tripadvisor and find one yourself or do as we did, enjoy some delicious fried goodies from the street vendors.
 The best samosa and roti we had during our whole trip were in Kandy!
-Finish the day off at the large Bahiravokanda Vihara Buddha statue for some stunning city views.
+Finish the day off at the large Bahiravokanda Vihara Buddha statue for some stunning city views at sunset.